d12frosted/elpa-mirror/melpa/org-visibility-readme.txt

   ;;(setq org-visibility-exclude-paths `(,(file-truename "~/org/old")))

-  ;; optionally set maximum number of files to keep track of ;; oldest files will be removed from the sate file first ;;(setq org-visibility-maximum-tracked-files 100)
+  ;; optionally set maximum number of files to keep track of ;; oldest files will be removed from the state file first ;;(setq org-visibility-maximum-tracked-files 100)

   ;; optionally set maximum number of days (since saved) to keep track of